 There are two parts to the Solo 401k – the employer part and the employee part.
 As an independent contractor, you’re both the boss and the employee of your own little business.

 For someone like me, a Solo 401k is perfect because it lets me save the most money.
 My day job doesn’t have a 401k – instead, I have a 457 plan at work.
 The IRS calculates the contribution limits for a 457 separately from contributions to a 401k.
-This means that I can max out my 457 (up to $18,000 per year as of 2017) and still contribute almost all of my side hustle income into a Solo 401k, treating it as my employee contribution.
-Not only does this give me the benefit of compound growth, I also get an immediate return by deferring all of the taxes on that income at a point in my life when I’m in a pretty high tax bracket.
+This means that I can max out my 457 and still contribute almost all of my side hustle income into a Solo 401k, treating it as my employee contribution.
+Not only does this give me the benefit of compound growth, but I also get an immediate return by deferring all of the taxes on that income at a point in my life when I’m in a pretty high tax bracket.

 A Solo 401k also makes sense for me because of my expected income growth.
 By keeping my side hustle income in a Solo 401k, I don’t have to worry about any pro-rata rules messing up any future backdoor Roth contributions in the same manner that using SEP-IRA would.

 Setting Up My Solo 401k

 The process of setting up a Solo 401k seems like it might be complicated, but it’s actually pretty easy.
-I ended up going with Fidelity for my Solo 401k because they have no administrative fees and you can invest in very low-cost index funds.
-When you’re ready to start your Solo 401k, you can check out my step-by-step guide that I wrote about how to set up your Solo 401k using Fidelity.
+I ended up going with Fidelity for my Solo 401k because they have no administrative fees and you can invest in very low-cost Fidelity index funds.
+When you’re ready to start your Solo 401k, you can check out the step-by-step guide that I wrote about how to set up your Solo 401k using Fidelity.

-Vanguard is also a fine choice, but they charge you $20 per year for each mutual fund you invest in.
-Since I only make a few thousand bucks per year worth of side hustle income, that fee doesn’t seem worth it to me, especially when I can get essentially the same thing for free elsewhere.
+Vanguard is also a fine choice for a Solo 401k, but they charge you $20 per year for each mutual fund you invest in.
+Since I only make a few thousand dollars per year of side hustle income, that fee doesn’t seem worth it to me, especially when I can get essentially the same thing for free elsewhere.